json-api/json-api/_format/1.1/index.md

 in areas of the document reserved for future use by the JSON:API specification.

-For example, it would be illegal for a profile to define a new key in a document's [top-level][top level] object, or in a [links object], as JSON:API implementations are not allowed to add custom keys in those areas.
+For example, it would be illegal for a profile to define a new key in a document's [top-level][top level] object, or in a [links object][links], as JSON API implementations are not allowed to add custom keys in those areas.

 Likewise, a profile **MAY** assign a meaning to query parameters or parameter values whose details are left up to each implementation, such as `filter` and